 Front desk schedulers perform a number of duties throughout the day, including answering the phone, taking messages and greeting anyone who comes in the office.
 You can typically be hired as a front desk scheduler as long as you have a high school diploma.
 Learning the salary, job outlook, and job duties can help you make a well-informed decision about whether you want to pursue this career.

 Front desk schedulers are typically the first face clients see when they walk into an office.
 Not only do schedulers greet clients, but they are also responsible for a myriad of other clerical tasks, such as answering phones and filing.
-This job does not require a college degree, but front desk schedulers must have both good communication and basic computer skills, in addition to receiving on-the-job-training.
+This job does not require a college degree, but front desk schedulers must have both good communication and basic computer skills, and they typically receive on-the-job-training.
 This career field might appeal to an individual with interests in business operations, communications and customer service.